joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 Note that here the `DISTINT`
-keyword is required because otherwise two rows would be returned for tacos since they contain bhot cheese and beef.
+keyword is required because otherwise two rows would be returned for tacos since they contain both cheese and beef.

-We can also count all distinct recipies by putting the `COUNT` keyword outside the `DISTINCT`
+We can count the number of distinct recipes by putting the `COUNT` keyword outside the `DISTINCT`
 keyword: